 What kind of places can you stay in?

-Emergency accommodation for single homeless people is usually basic.
-There aren't many options to choose from.
+Emergency accommodation for single homeless people is usually basic and there is little choice.
 Options include:

 - emergency hostels